 Testimonials are important for Virtual Assistants because people are way more likely to hire you if they can see you come recommended – so a testimonial page or a WordPress quote rotator widget as I have on my own PA site is vital if you want to show how good you are.
 But how do you get testimonials when you’re just starting out and haven’t done any work yet?

 Working for yourself is extremely hard work, you need a different mindset than when you were an employee and it isn’t for everyone.
-Because you should know what you’re letting yourself in for, let me tell you what it’s like to be a freelancer so you can make an informed decision and decide if it’s something you’d like to do.
+Because you should know what you’re letting yourself in for, let me tell you exactly what it’s like to be a freelancer so you can make an informed decision and decide if it’s something you’d like to do.

-When you first start out as a Virtual Assistant, you’ll need to have a good think about what services you want to provide.
-If you’ve already decided on your niche then you’ll know exactly what your chosen target market needs doing but, if you’re like I was when I first started and you haven’t, here’s a few things to think about that might help you work it out.
+When you first become a Virtual Assistant, you need to have a good think about what services you want to provide.
+If you’ve already decided on your niche then you’ll know exactly what your chosen target market needs help with but if you haven’t, here are a few things to think about that should help you decide what services to offer your clients.